PR0TEX/SimulationGame/README.md

 # Information

-Java languague and based on SWING framework
+Java language and based on SWING framework